 Belgorod Drama Theatre, State drama theatre in Belgorod, Russia.

-The theatre was founded in 1936 and received its current building in 1962 when it was designated as a state academic institution.
-This designation connected it to a long tradition of Russian theatrical excellence.
+The theatre was founded in 1936 and moved into its current building in 1962, when it was also recognized as a state academic institution.
+That recognition placed it among a select group of theatres in Russia with an official artistic standing.

 The community of curious travelers